-- 1. Prohibit employers from - a. inhibiting employees' freedom to discuss their wages with each other, and - b. asking potential employees about their past wages. - 2.
+- 1. Prohibit employers from inhibiting employees' freedom to discuss their wages with each other, and to prohibit employers from asking potential employees about their past wages. - 2.
 Require employers to advertise the salary range of jobs in job postings.

 - We have consulted many opinion leaders and are beginning to raise public awareness. - Discussions with members of the Legislative Assembly are positive. - We have a model of pay transparency legislation.